uhm-descartes/ee342/morea/total_prob/reading-text.md

      * probability of a disjoint union is the sum of probabilities of the components of the union: $$P( \cup_i (A_i \cap B) ) = \sum_i P(A_i\cap B)$$ for disjoint $$A_i$$.
 	 Can you pinpoint all uses in the problems of prior modules?

 * Bayes theorem seems simple as a standalone formula.
-But it is not just a formula, we are trying to construct a way of thinking here.
-Pay attention to how this changes the *formulation* of the problems we solve in class.
+But it is not just a formula we are trying to learn, but a way of thinking.
+Pay attention to how this changes the *formulation* of the problems we solve in class in this module.